JackieDo/laravel-packager/README.md

 **Note**:

-- If the package is installed after creation, you need use the `--uninstall` option in your `packager:unregister` command or run the command `composer remove your/project` to uninstall it before unregister.
+- If the package was previously installed, you need run the command `composer remove your/project` to uninstall it first or use the `--uninstall` option in your `packager:unregister` command.
 - Once you have unregistered, you cannot install the package until you register again.

-### Register an existing package
+#### Register an existing package
 After unregister an existing package out of repositories section of `composer.json` file, if you want to register it again, use the following command:

 **Usage**: